chris-sanders/chris-sanders.github.io/_drafts/2019-01-19-pirate-charmers.md

 Several years ago I set down a path to move my personal infrastructure into juju control.
 Along the way I've written several charms and blog posts about the things I've learned and developed.
-Today I'm happy to announce I'm ending my solo effort and will be joined by James aka [ec0][ec0-blog].
+Today I'm happy to announce I'm ending my solo effort because I am being joined by James aka [ec0][ec0-blog].

 # Pirate-Charmers
-To transition from a single owner to a group my current charms will will be moving to the namespace pirate-charmers both [on github][pirate-charmers-github] as well as [on the charm store][pirate-charmers-charmstore].
+To transition from a single owner to a group, my current charms will be moving to the namespace pirate-charmers both [on github][pirate-charmers-github] as well as [on the charm store][pirate-charmers-charmstore].
 New charms will be started directly in this name space.